The Asylum Myths

 Migrants tend to be better educated than white-British

+population.
 The new skills bring new opportunities.
-The study concluded that
+The study

 Migrant workers actually give more than they take.

-have finished school and are a long way from retirement.
-The Home
+They have finished school and are a long way from retirement.

-Office estimates that migrants contribute 10% more in revenue than
+The Home Office estimates that migrants contribute 10% more

-taxes would need to rise by 1p in the £ or public services would
+Britain, taxes would need to rise by 1p in the £ or public

-be cut.
-Similar research is found in Germany and the USA.
+services would be cut.
+Similar research is found in Germany

 They bring crime

-as the cause.
-The real root causes of crime are unemployment, poor
+foreigners as the cause.
+The real root causes of crime are unemployment,

-poorest conditions and become the target for criminal gangs.
-Those
+the poorest conditions and become the target for criminal gangs.

-who arrive here through human traffickers are especially vulnerable
+Those who arrive here through human traffickers are especially

-to exploitation.
+vulnerable to exploitation.
 Some are forced into drugs and prostitution.
-But

-it is the immigrant population who are the main victims of such
+But it is the immigrant population who are the main victims

 They all head for Britain

-of the British Empire and the Commonwealth means that there are
+legacy of the British Empire and the Commonwealth means that

-communities all over the globe who have links to this country.
-Britain
+there are communities all over the globe who have links to this

-is attractive to those who speak English.
-Nevertheless our tight
+country.
+Britain is attractive to those who speak English.
+Nevertheless

-immigration controls mean that the UK is not the magnet for migrants
+our tight immigration controls mean that the UK is not the magnet

-that racists would have us believe.
-In the European league table
+for migrants that racists would have us believe.
+In the European

-for the number of asylum applications per head of population, Britain
+league table for the number of asylum applications per head

-to refugees falls on the developing world, the neighbours to conflicts
+shelter to refugees falls on the developing world, the neighbours

-and tyrannical regimes.
-Iran and Pakistan for example have taken
+to conflicts and tyrannical regimes.
+Iran and Pakistan for example

-a return to Kosovo and more recently Afghanistan once conflict has
+seen a return to Kosovo and more recently Afghanistan once conflict

 We're a soft touch